ambrosedarren/enactor/README.md

 Endpoints

-/api/datetime/string: Returns the current date and time as a plain string.
+/api/datetime/string: Returns the current date and time as a plain string.<br>
 /api/datetime/json: Returns the current date and time in JSON format.

 Swagger Integration